motdam/pdl4c/README.md

 # pdl4c
-Repo for work done on the Practical Deep Learning For Coders Course
+Repo for work done on the fastai Practical Deep Learning For Coders course